LokiCheckout/LokiCheckout_PayNl/README.md

 # LokiCheckout_PayNl

-**This is an add-on package for adding support for the payment solution of Pay to the LokiCheckout.**
+**This Magento 2 module is an add-on package for adding support for the `Paynl_Payment` module to the LokiCheckout.**

 ## Installation
-Install this package via composer (assuming you have setup the `composer.yireo.com` repository correctly already):
+Install this package via composer:
 ```bash
 composer require loki-checkout/magento2-pay-nl
 ```